marcozennaro/tropo_paper/paper.md

 workflow shown in \autoref{fig:workflow}.
 All the code is compatible with Python 3 and runs on Windows, OSX and Linux devices.

-![Jupyter Notebook hosted by Google
+![Screenshot of Jupyter Notebook hosted by Google Colab. \label{fig:jupyter}](google-colab-cattura-esempio-2511-04.png)
-Colab. \label{fig:jupyter}](google-colab-cattura-esempio-2511-04.png)

 ![Workflow using the Python tools developed. \label{fig:workflow}](diagram10.png)